-All the airports reported that visual counting is part of the monitoring of geese and other bird species.
-Hamburg Airport, Tallinn and Esbjerg indicated that birds are monitored according to ICAO/EASA standards.
-Only Eindhoven Airport uses both radar and thermal cameras to monitor birds (Tab.
-9).
+All the airports reported that visual counting was part of the monitoring of geese and other bird species.
+Hamburg Airport, Tallinn and Esbjerg indicated that birds were monitored according to ICAO/EASA standards.
+Schiphol Amsterdam and Eindhoven Airport used radar to monitor birds; Eindhoven uses thermal cameras as well (Tab.
+14).